 - Make sure your part-time team is working in optimum conditions.
 Part-time workers will be just as important to the business and have a huge contribution to make.
 Many choose not to be full-time because they have other responsibilities, such as caring for children or relatives – or other life commitments that they want to pursue at the same time.
 Having part-time staff can be vital when it comes to dealing with spikes in demand, seasonal changes and coping with sickness and time off among your full-time staff.
 It’s essential to ensure that you’re organised when it comes to handling part-time staff – give them the opportunity to self-schedule but ensure that you have an infrastructure in place that is clear about what is required of them so that there is no confusion when it comes to hours and obligations.

 Managing staff efficiently is simple once you have the strategy and infrastructure in place to do it effectively.
 Any business can benefit from focusing more on giving staff both the freedom and structure that they need to remain engaged and productive.
-Need to explore options and ideas, give us a call our experienced HR team can help.
+Need to explore options and ideas, give us a call.
+Park City’s experienced HR team can help.